-Doodling on a piece of paper, drifting away, lack of focus, there are a lot of indicators which makes it easy to spot and analyze students' demotivated behavior.
+Doodling on a piece of paper, drifting away, and lack of focus, there are a lot of indicators that make it easy to spot and analyze students' demotivated behavior.
 Then how do you motivate them and create a fun learning environment to engage students?
-Incorporating various teaching strategies in the classroom is pivotal to ensure student engagement.
+Incorporating various teaching strategies in the classroom is pivotal to ensuring student engagement.
 Well, let's dive into the top teaching strategies which will fill your classroom with positivity and encouragement.

 Top 10 Teaching Strategies

 As a teacher, it is your responsibility to make sure that the students are not bored or tired with your lectures.
 Therefore, to enhance student engagement, you must encourage a healthy competition between classmates who can be involved in a mini-debate competition or compete with each other by answering the teacher’s short quizzes at the end of the session to earn bonus points.
 This helps to create a friendly atmosphere in the classroom and encourages students to participate actively.